You hoped it would never happen, but in the back of your mind, you knew it could: Your small business is being sued. Now what?

 "Should the suit fall under the umbrella of what your policy covers, it's common for your benefits to pay for attorneys' fees, court costs and any settlement or judgment you're found liable for paying," Devine said.

-If you believe one of your current policies does cover the suit, get in touch with your insurance provider as soon as possible.
+If you believe one of your current policies covers the suit, get in touch with your insurance provider as soon as possible.

 "Most insurance policies require that suit papers be promptly forwarded to the insurer ... to preserve any insurance coverage," said David Turner, a partner at Schulten, Ward & Turner.
 "If the suit is covered, the insurer or counsel retained by the insurer will defend the lawsuit."